ElectronicsTinkerer/816CE/README.md

 Args:
  --cpu filename ............
 Preload the CPU with a saved state --mem (offset) filename ...
-Load memory at offset (in hex) with a file
+Load memory at offset (in hex) with a file --cmd "[command here]" ....
+Run a command during initialization --cmd_file filename .......
+Run commands from a file during initialization
 ```

-These arguments can be overridden during program execution by running the `load` command to load memory or CPU save states.
+The `mem` and `cpu` arguments can be overridden during program execution by running the `load` command to load memory or CPU save states.
 Note that multiple memory files can be passed to be loaded in different memory regions based on the offset provided, which defaults to address 0.
 Multiple CPU save files can also be loaded, however, only the last file provided will be loaded.

+Commands in a command file (specified by `cmd_file`) are newline separated, i.e., one command per line.
+There is a (large) maximum line length which will truncate commands if they are too long.

 While the simulator is open, press `?` to access the command help menu.